-The political ideas and problems of pre-Soviet Russia are explored.
-The central emphases of the first part of the module are the Communists’ rise to power in 1917, the development of the Soviet state and its political distinctives, and the establishment of the USSR’s superpower status.
-The second part of the module covers the government and ideology of the Soviet Union in its ‘settled state’ and identifies the reasons behind its collapse.
-The course concludes with a look at the main features of Russian politics in the 1990s.
+The course covers both semesters.
+The first part deals with the Communists’ rise to power, the development of the Soviet state and the establishment of the Soviet Union as a world superpower.
+The second part covers the government and ideology of the Soviet Union and examines the factors leading to its collapse.

-Identify socio-political processes which led to the rise of the Soviet regime, its development in power, and its sudden demise;
+identify the political processes which led to the rise of the Soviet regime, its development in power, and its eventual collapse;

 apply ideological concepts to the specifics of Russia and the Soviet Union in the twentieth century;